Switch & Save £££ Today

 What will the impact on energy bills be?

-If the energy price cap falls, energy bills will fall for millions of households.
-But it’s important to note that any reduction in energy costs will come after a succession of price hikes.
+July’s energy price cap fall will see energy bills go down for millions of households.
+But it’s important to note that the reduction in energy costs will come after a succession of price hikes.

 This table illustrates how much energy prices have increased in recent months.